Back

 Keep your number

-If you want to keep your existing number when you join BT Mobile make sure you give us your PAC code.
+If you want to keep your existing number when you join BT Mobile, make sure you give us your PAC code.

-How to keep your number >
+Find out How to keep your number.

 5 of 6 steps